PatGendre/oai-openedition/docs/source/qdc.rst

 The ``dcterms:accessRights`` element can match the following values :

 * ``info:eu-repo/semantics/embargoedAccess`` : articles and journal issues under embargo
 * ``info:eu-repo/semantics/openAccess`` : open access document (article, journal issue, book, book section, blog post, event...).
 At least the html format is freely accessible.
-The other formats (pdf, epub) may be.
+The other formats (pdf, epub) may be freely available or with restricted access.
 * ``info:eu-repo/semantics/restrictedAccess`` : book and book section in restricted acces.

 **Example:**